smguilia/overview-1/whats-new/index.md

 New as of: 10 August 2020

 Create and manage customized dashboards that can be used to offer an organized and relevant workspace.
 You can share the dashboards with different users in your account or as a way to group resources for specific projects or teams.
-When you create a new dashboard, you can start from scratch with a blank template or choose one of the other available template layouts.
+When you create a new dashboard, you can start from scratch with a blank template or choose one of the other available templates.
 For more information, see [Working with scoped dashboards](https://test.cloud.ibm.com/docs/account?topic=account-custom-dashboard).

-## OVA images are available in the {{site.data.keyword.Bluemix_notm}} catalog
-{: #ova-vcenter-support}
-New as of: 04 August 2020

-With the deployment power of the {{site.data.keyword.Bluemix_notm}} Schematics service, support for third-party OVA images targeting VMware vCenter Server deployments is now available.
-To quickly find the available products in the [catalog](https://cloud.ibm.com/catalog){: external}, click **Software**, and select **OVA Images** from the **Software** list.

 ## Audit logs for private catalogs
 {: #audit-logs-catalogs}